Managing cost groups

 Editing a widget

-4. Click Update in the Dashboard
+4. Click Update on the dashboard to save all changes.

 Deleting a widget

-3. Click Update in the Dashboard
+3. Click Update on the dashboard to save the changes.

 Resetting cached data